-This post contains affiliate links, which means I receive a small compensation if you make a purchase using the links.
+This post may contain affiliate links.
 You can view my full disclosure policy here.

 If you love peanut butter, make this.
 If you love peanut butter cookies, definitely make this.
 If you love dip, HOLY COW, skip that salad and make peanut butter chocolate chip dessert hummus!

 I’m kidding.
-You might be trying to eat healthily, so that salad is a good idea.
+You might be trying to eat healthy, so that salad is a good idea.
 But here’s the good news – this Peanut Butter Chocolate Chip Dessert “Hummus” is loaded with real food too.

 High in protein and fiber, this dip features whole, simple ingredients.
 It’s gluten-free, grain-free, dairy-free, vegan, naturally-sweetened, and sun butter makes it nut-free.
 Oh, and it takes about 5 minutes to toss into the food processor and blend.